Stadium Merdeka: Concerts

-The Merdeka Stadium had also hosted major concerts.
+The Independence Stadium had also hosted major concerts.
 Uriah Heep held its first Malaysian concert at the stadium on 19 October 1983.
 Michael Jackson's HIStory World Tour filled the stadium to capacity.
 Jackson performed two sold-out concerts on 27 and 29 October 1996, respectively, in front of 55,000 people each night.

 Linkin Park performed at the stadium in their Meteora World Tour on 15 October 2003.
 The concert was attended by over 28,000 audiences.

 Mariah Carey first perform at the stadium on 20 February 2004 as a part of her Charmbracelet World Tour.
 She returned to the stadium ten years later in her The Elusive Chanteuse Show on 22 October 2014.

 Celine Dion performed on 13 April 2008 for a total audience of 48,000 as a part of her Taking Chances World Tour.
 Avril Lavigne played her first show at the stadium on 29 August 2008.
 She will return to the stadium again in her Black Star Tour in 2012, and again in 2014 as a part of The Avril Lavigne Tour.

 Justin Bieber performed at the stadium as a part of his debut world tour on 21 April 2011.
 Other Western artists who have played the stadium includes Jennifer Lopez, Cliff Richards, Scorpions, Metallica, My Chemical Romance and Bon Jovi.

 Taiwanese singer Jolin Tsai first performed at the stadium on her Myself World Tour on 11 June 2011.
 She returned to the stadium again for her Play World Tour on 16 July 2016.
 On the following year, Mandopop singer Wang Leehom held his Music-Man Tour on March 3.
 He will return to the stadium again on 16 March 2019 as a part of his Descendants of the Dragon 2060 World Tour.